tremendous-rewards/embed/README.md

 ### Overview

 The Tremendous Embed SDK is the easiest way to add rewards and incentives to your application, while maintaining control of your user experience.
-Within your application, end-users are presented with a white-labeled interface wherein they can choose to receive funds from among a wide catalog of options (.
+Within your application, end-users are presented with a white-label interface wherein they can choose to receive funds from among a wide catalog of options.

 ### Access

 You can get started immediately with your integration using our sandbox environment.
 First, sign up to the [Tremendous Sandbox Environment](https://testflight.tremendous.com).

-To generate your tokens, you'll navigate to Settings > API.
-You will need to generate both a REST API Key and a Developer App to grab your public key which you will add to the client as the `TREMENDOUS_PUBLIC_DEVELOPER_KEY`.
+To generate your tokens, you'll navigate to Team Settings > Developers.
+You will need to generate both a REST API Key and a Developer App.
+The public key from the Developer App will be added to your client as the `TREMENDOUS_PUBLIC_DEVELOPER_KEY`.

 ![API Page](./sandbox.png?raw=true)